Lissy93/ansibles/readme.txt

 INTRO 👋
 --------
-This is how I setup and maintain my servers, with Ansible.
+This is how I setup and maintain all my servers (VPSs, VMs, boxes, etc).
+So they're all configured correctly, secured, backed up, monitored and usable.

-It makes everything is nice 'n easy, automated, repeatable and safe.
+Thanks to Ansible, everything is nice 'n easy, automated, repeatable and safe 😊

+The readme contains:
+- List of all playbooks and roles, and what they each do
+- Pointers for getting started with Ansible, what it is, and why use it
+- Setup and usage guide for this repo, and catalog of available commands
+- Some helpful info, that you should deffo read before continuing!

 ================================================================================